Pac-MagicianGITHUB/Pac-Man-Encore/README.md

 Please enjoy!

-Pac-Man is a resestered trademark of Bandai Namco Entertainment Inc. & Midway Mfg Co.
+Pac-Man is a regestered trademark of Bandai Namco Entertainment Inc. & Midway Mfg Co.